-The number of car lease deals keeps rising.
-Many people do not know how dealers make their money when they sell their cars so close to the invoice price.
+The number of car leases continues to increase.
+Many people do not know how dealers earn their money when they sell their cars so close to the original price.

-But, there is money to be made from lease sales, selling of new and old cars.
-In the lease to earn handsomely the dealer has to accurately get the residual price right.
-But, that is where the challenge is.
-The resale value is affected by so many factors that you cannot adequately predict what value it will be in two or three years.
+But there is money to be made with lease sales, with the sale of new and old cars.
+In order to earn well from leasing, the dealer must calculate the remaining price exactly right.
+But this is exactly where the challenge lies.
+The resale value is influenced by so many factors that you cannot adequately predict what value it will have in two or three years.

 The market value of the car fluctuates and can either be higher than the residual value or lower.
-Here are some other ways the dealer makes money.
+Here are some other ways in which the dealer makes money.

-This is primarily where the dealer makes money.
-It often accounts to about 30 percent of the dealer’s profits.
-The dealer will buy cars from the car’s manufacturers at a discount and then sell the cars to buyers and make the price difference.
-In addition, there are some profits to be made through finance and insurance bundled products.
+Here the trader earns money first and foremost.
+It often accounts for about 30 percent of the trader’s profits.
+The dealer buys cars from the car manufacturers at a discount and then sells the cars to the buyers and makes up the price difference.
+There are also some profits that can be made by bundled financial and insurance products.

-Dealers will also make some profits from the used car markets.
-In this instance, they can sell cars that were once on a lease but have a larger market value to residual value.
-Car sales from the used car market are not as great as those for new cars.
+Dealers will also make some profits in the used car markets.
+In this case, they can sell cars that were once leased but have a higher market value up to the residual value.
+Car sales in the used car market are not as large as sales of new cars.

-The first part of a dealers profit is the down payment you make when you are leasing a car.
-Leasing enables one to drive a more expensive car while making affordable monthly payments.
-For businesses, it lets them have a fleet of cars without necessarily making a large capital investment.
+The first part of a dealer’s profit is the down payment that you make when you lease a car.
+Leasing makes it possible to drive a more expensive car while making affordable monthly payments.
+For companies, it allows them to have a fleet of cars without necessarily having to make a large capital investment.

-For the dealer to make money they have to price their products right.
-When the manufacturer sells the car to a dealer there is something called the dealer holdback money.
-What you see being quoted by the dealer is often the invoice price.
-But, the manufacturer will offer a 2 or 3% of the sticker price and this enables them to make some profit even if they sell the car at or below the invoice price.
+For the retailer to earn money, the price of his products must be right.
+When the manufacturer sells the car to a dealer, there is something called the dealer’s retention money.
+What you see at the dealer is often the market price.
+However, the manufacturer offers 2 or 3% of the sticker price, and this allows him to make a certain profit even if he sells the car at or below the market price.

-The dealer holdback money helps the dealer to remain competitive.
-In addition, the manufacturer may offer some bonus to the dealer so that they can move the cars off the inventory.
-The dealer cash is a good way to move slow-moving cars in anticipation of newer models.
+The money retained by the dealer helps the dealer to remain competitive.
+In addition, the manufacturer can offer the dealer a certain bonus so that he can take the cars from his inventory.
+Dealer cash is a good way to move slow-moving cars in anticipation of newer models.

-Just like many consumable products car salesmen often earn commissions for every car sale.
-This is the reason you find them to be very aggressive in marketing cars to buyers.
-Since the commission is based on the sales price the salespeople will try to make it higher so that they can hit their sales target and get commissions and bonuses.
-It is imperative that you do adequate research to discover a car’s market value as this gives you a point of reference when it comes to negotiations.
+As with many consumer goods, car sellers often earn commission on every car sale.
+This is the reason why they are very aggressive in marketing cars to buyers.
+Since the commission is based on the sales price, sellers will try to increase it so that they can achieve their sales targets and receive commissions and bonuses.
+It is imperative that you do the appropriate research to determine the market value of a car, as this will give you a point of reference for negotiations.

-In modern times some car dealers have moved from seeking a higher sales price and instead push the salespeople to sell more cars.
-The pay is based on the number of cars sold.
-Remember the dealer will still earn the dealer holdback money from the manufacturer even if they sell the car at the invoice price.
-Good performing salespeople will also earn some bonuses at the end of the year.
+In today’s world, some car dealers have moved away from aiming for a higher sales price and are pushing sellers to sell more cars instead.
+Payment is based on the number of cars sold.
+Remember that the dealer will still receive money from the manufacturer even if he sells the car at the invoice price.
+Salesmen with good performance will also earn some bonuses at the end of the year.

 Used car market – trade-ins

-If you have been driving a particular jaguar model or Mercedes Benz you will sooner realize that a better version of your car brand has been released.
-This new model is loaded with cool electronics.
-You can either sell your current model and use the funds to purchase the latest model or you can contact your dealer for a trade-in.
-Your dealer will offer you a price for the old model and this will reduce the price of the new model.
+If you have driven a particular Jaguar model or Mercedes Benz, you are likely to find that a better version of your car brand has been released.
+This new model is equipped with cool electronics.
+You can either sell your current model and use the funds to purchase the latest model, or you can contact your dealer for a trade-in.
+Your dealer will offer you a price for the old model, which will reduce the price of the new model.

 This is called a trade-in.
-In this instance, the dealer will make some profit from selling you a new car and they can also sell your old model for a profit if the market value of the car is more than the residual value.
-The dealer does make some profit from the sale of the old car but it is incomparable with the profits he makes from new car sales.
-Old car sales account for a small fraction of the dealers profit.
+In this case, the dealer will make some profit from selling a new car to you, and he may also sell your old model at a profit if the market value of the car is higher than the residual value.
+The dealer does make some profit from the sale of the old car, but it is not comparable to the profit he makes from the sale of the new car.
+The sale of end-of-life cars represents only a small fraction of the dealer’s profit.

-Your new or old car requires regular services for it to operate optimally.
-Servicing means changing the oil, tires and general car maintenance.
-Car owners are charged a service fee.
-While the margins are small during servicing it helps keep the dealers afloat during tough economic times.
-The servicemen make their money through service commissions for new clients.
+Your new or old car needs regular servicing to keep it running optimally.
+Maintenance means oil changes, tyre changes and general vehicle maintenance.
+Car owners must pay a service fee.
+Even though profit margins during maintenance are low, it helps to keep dealers afloat in difficult economic times.
+The service staff earn their money through service commissions for new customers.

 Finance and Insurance

-Car dealers also make money from finance and insurance.
-This is attached to new sales.
-The F&I often pushes the dealers profit to an average of $1,200 per car.
-In most dealerships you will find the dealer making every effort to sell you the financing option.
+Car dealers also make money with financing and insurance.
+This is linked to new sales.
+Financing and insurance often push dealers’ profits down to an average of $1,200 per car.
+In most car dealerships, you will find that the dealer is making every effort to sell you the financing option.

-While the interest rates are lower the dealers do make money from large car sales.
-There is also money to be made from extended warranties.
-This have being on the rise and over 40% of new car owners bought extended warranties.
+Although interest rates are lower, dealers make money on large car sales.
+You can also make money with extended warranties.
+These are on the rise and over 40% of new car owners have bought extended warranties.

-The dealers profit makes profit through a number of ways as we have discussed.
-Firstly, he makes most of his profits from the sale of new cars.
-The manufacturer may give the dealer holdback money which is a percentage of the sticker price.
-This enables the dealer to sell the car at invoice price and still make some profit.
-Sales people earn a commission from the sale of cars.
-The more you sell the more you make.
+The dealers benefit in different ways, as we have discussed.
+Firstly, they make most of their profits from the sale of new cars.
+The manufacturer can give the dealer retention money as a percentage of the sticker price.
+This allows the dealer to sell the car at the invoice price and still make some profit.
+Dealers earn a commission from the sale of cars.
+The more they sell, the more they earn.

-They can also be given a bonus at the end of the year.
-The dealer will also make some money off old cars.
-In this scenario, the market value of the car has to be higher than the residual value.
-Lastly, the dealer will make money through servicing contracts.
+They can also receive a bonus at the end of the year.
+The dealer will also earn some money with old cars.
+In this scenario, the market value of the car must be higher than the residual value.
+Finally, the dealer will earn money through maintenance contracts.